Easyldur/Aion-Classic-Chat-Filter-EU/README.md

 Here's a preview of the filter functioning on IS-A:
 ![Preview](https://user-images.githubusercontent.com/59666778/123615428-25067080-d7ba-11eb-99ca-f987b735c5d0.png)

-To add this to your client, download the whole repository and merge the AION_CLASSIC folder from this repository with the one for your installation of Aion Classic.
-More detailed installation instructions may become available at a later date.
+To add this to your client, you can watch this video :